 3. Hot & Cold Zones

-Expert Felice Cohen, whose 90 square foot apartment went viral on Youtube due to her saavy personal organizing hacks, devised this system of Hot and Cold Zones for your closet.
+Expert Felice Cohen, whose 90 square foot apartment went viral on Youtube due to her saavy personal organizing hacks, devised this system of Hot and Cold Zones for closet organization ideas and hacks.
 “Hot Zones are for items you wear more often and should be kept in reach.
 For Cold Zones, that’s where off-season attire should be stored and that is on the top of a closet, the extreme ends, or under the bed.”

 Hot Zones put your important pieces in easy reach.
 Important but off-season items should be kept in groups in your Cold Zones.
 Sweaters, long johns, etc. are winter-season examples, while summer-weight suits and pants can be stowed during the cold months.